clothshareinfo-cyber/x-electronics-warehouse/README.md

 text
 Only store transactions: +100, +50, -30
 Calculate balance on-demand: SUM(100 + 50 - 30) = 120

 Benefits:

-No data duplication
+.No data duplication

-Always accurate
+.Always accurate

-Faster for large datasets
+.Faster for large datasets

-Easier to debug
+.Easier to debug

 Installation
                           Manual Installation
 Install bench
 Install ERPNext
 Add the app to your bench:

 bash